-The City of Beeville is replacing all 5,192 of their existing water meters with new "smart meters" that will be connected to a secure Advanced Metering Infrastructure (AMI) network.
-This 21st-century technology will provide the City and residents with more visibility into their water usage and resources.
-For example, one of the features of the new system will allow the City to remotely monitor potential water leaks by setting up notifications when water usage exceeds certain thresholds.
+The City of Beeville replaced all 5,192 of its existing water meters with new “smart meters” connected to a secure Advanced Metering Infrastructure (AMI) network.
+This 21st-century technology provides the City and residents with more visibility into their water usage and resources.
+For example, one of the new system’s features will allow the City to remotely monitor potential water leaks by setting up notifications when water usage exceeds certain thresholds.
 The project also includes improvements to critical City infrastructure, including new LED lighting, HVAC replacements, building controls, and power conditioning.

-The self-funding project creates positive cash flow from day 1 and the City expects to see a $9.77 million efficiency and operational savings over a 20-year time span making this a sound financial decision.
+The self-funding project creates positive cash flow from day one.
+The City expects to see $9.77 million in efficiency and operational savings over 20 years, making this a sound financial decision.

-Once the network is online, City of Beeville customers will have access to the My Water Advisor customer portal by Master Meter.
+City of Beeville customers can access the My Water Advisor customer portal by Master Meter.
 This customer portal, which can be found on the Apple App Store or Google Play, will provide residents of Beeville with real-time visibility into their water usage.
-The water meter project is scheduled to commence installations Summer of 2020 with completion in Spring 2021.
+The water meter project commenced installations Summer of 2020, with completion in the Spring of 2021.

 Utilizing a performance contract to finance critical improvements, the City of Beeville is also upgrading infrastructure at the wastewater treatment plant.
 This $14.5 million contract is expected to be complete by October 2022 and includes:

 - Replacement of motor control center

 - Upgrading the bar screen to remove non-organics

 - Aeration rehab

 - Clarifiers rehab